rindvieh/linconnect-go/README.md

 This is a quick and dirty golang port of https://github.com/hauckwill/linconnect-server

-I made this to use LinConnect on MacOS X, however the code should work on Linux/Windows(growl) (not tested)
+I made this to use LinConnect on MacOS X, however the code might work on Linux/Windows(growl) (not tested)

 ## Installation
    go get github.com/rindvieh/linconnect-go